limbernie/limbernie.github.io/_posts/2018-03-28-derpnstink-walkthrough.md

 ### John the Ripper

-Using John the Ripper with a wordlist like "rockyou" on Kali Linux, cracking WordPress password hash has never been easier.
+Using John the Ripper with a wordlist like "rockyou" on Kali Linux, cracking WordPress password hashes have never been easier.

 ```
 # john --format=phpass --wordlist=/usr/share/wordlists/rockyou.txt hashes.txt